ETG01/Final_T-533-VIHU/README.md

 #### **Fix it!**

 - 1. Currently the game can only tell when someone wins, but not when there is a draw.
 Write a test for such function and then implement it and add that to the game. `FINSIHED`
-- 2. Should the game be playable without the players names ? awnser == `Yes` Beaus some users might not want to enter their names. so that makes the game playable without the names beaus they can always see if they ar X or O and the game can still be played.`FINSIHED`
+- 2. Should the game be playable without the players names ? awnser == `Yes`, the game should be playable without the players names to accommodate users who might prefer not to enter their names, ensuring the game remains accessible and user-friendly.
+Additionally, allowing gameplay without requiring names respects personal privacy, catering to those who wish to keep their identity private.
+This approach makes the game accessible since players can identify themselves as ❌ or ⭕, and the game can still proceed smoothly without requiring names.
+It not only enhances the flexibility of the game but also promotes a privacy-conscious environment, ensuring all players can enjoy the game comfortably, regardless of their privacy preferences.`FINSIHED`
 - 3. Create a new GitHub repository with one eslint rule that forbids moment.
 Release that package, using GitHub Actions, and use that in this project. `FINSIHED`
 - 4. There should be lint errors/warnings after applying that rule, fix it. `FINSIHED`
 - 5. Make the code and relevant files pretty. `FINSIHED`